CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_batch_api_executor.html.markdown

 This complex property has following sub-properties:
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `target_data_type`:(JSON as string) List of property constraints that helps to narrow down task implementations based on target device input.
-* `create_time`:(string)(Computed) The time when this managed object was created.
+* `create_time`:(string)(ReadOnly) The time when this managed object was created.
 * `description`:(string) A detailed description about the batch APIs.
-* `domain_group_moid`:(string)(Computed) The DomainGroup ID for this managed object.
+* `domain_group_moid`:(string)(ReadOnly) The DomainGroup ID for this managed object.
 * `error_response_handler`:(HashMap) - A reference to a workflowErrorResponseHandler resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `mod_time`:(string)(Computed) The time when this managed object was last modified.
+* `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name for the batch API task.
 * `outcomes`:(JSON as string) All the possible outcomes of this task are captured here.
 Outcomes propertyis a collection property of type workflow.Outcome objects.The outcomes can be mapped to the message to be shown.
 The outcomes areevaluated in the order they are given.
 At the end of the outcomes list,an catchall success/fail outcome can be added with condition as 'true'.This is an optionalproperty and if not specified the task will be marked as success.
 * `output`:(JSON as string) Intersight Orchestrator allows the extraction of required values from APIresponses using the API response grammar.
 These extracted values can be mappedto task output parameters defined in task definition.The mapping of API output parameters to the task output parameters is providedas JSON in this property.
 * `owners`:
-                (Array of schema.TypeString) -(Computed)
+                (Array of schema.TypeString) -(ReadOnly)
-* `parent`:(HashMap) -(Computed) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.
+* `parent`:(HashMap) -(ReadOnly) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
-* `permission_resources`:(Array)(Computed) An array of relationships to moBaseMo resources.
+* `permission_resources`:(Array)(ReadOnly) An array of relationships to moBaseMo resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
   + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `retry_from_failed_api`:(bool) When an execution of a nth API in the Batch fails,Retry from falied API flag indicates if the execution should start from the nth API or the first API during task retry.By default the value is set to false.
-* `shared_scope`:(string)(Computed) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
+* `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `skip_on_condition`:(string) The skip expression, if provided, allows the batch API executor to skip thetask execution when the given expression evaluates to true.The expression is given as such a golang template that has to beevaluated to a final content true/false.
 The expression is an optional and incase not provided, the API will always be executed.
 * `tags`:(Array)
 This complex property has following sub-properties: